kevL/yata/ReadMe.txt

 Search options dropdown (substring or wholeword)

+Clipboard
+- Export copied row(s) (exports the current copy-list to the clipboard)
+- Import copied row(s) (imports any clipboard-text to the current copy-list
+                        WARNING: No validity test is done on the clipboard text;
+                        importing assumes that the text on your clipboard clipboard contains valid 2da-row data)
+- Open clip editor (accesses the Windows Clipboard for viewing/editing)

 2da Ops
-- order row ids (auto-orders the IDs of the currently displayed 2da)
+- Order row ids (auto-orders the IDs of the currently displayed 2da)
-- test row order (investigates the row-order of the currently displayed 2da)
+- Test row order (investigates the row-order of the currently displayed 2da)

-- recolor rows (tables show with alternating row-colors.
+- Recolor rows (tables show with alternating row-colors.
 When rows are inserted/ deleted (or sorted) the colors go out of sync to aid understanding of what just happened.
 The "recolor rows" operation makes row-colors alternate as usual)
-- autosize cols (recalculates the display-width of all cols)
+- Autosize cols (recalculates the display-width of all cols)

-- freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)
+- Freeze 1st col : F5 (causes the first col after the ID-col to remain stationary)
-- freeze 2nd col : F6 (causes the first and second cols after the ID-col to remain stationary) One of those two cols typically contains the row's "label" - so by freezing it you can scroll to the right and still read what it is.
+- Freeze 2nd col : F6 (causes the first and second cols after the ID-col to remain stationary) One of those two cols typically contains the row's "label" - so by freezing it you can scroll to the right and still read what it is.